 Senior public servants from countries including the UK, Czech Republic and host nation Estonia are among the latest speakers to sign up for the inaugural Global Government Fintech Lab.

 As governments’ interest and investment in fintech solutions are accelerating, public authorities are increasingly looking to champion their fintech industries and encourage fintech solutions.

 Global Government Fintech’s event, which will be held in Tallinn on Wednesday 1 June 2022, brings together those charged with exploring the opportunities and challenges presented by fintech, as well as implementing fintech solutions within public authorities.

-Global Government Fintech can today unveil a further eight speakers will joining the government fintech pioneers already confirmed in taking to the stage in Estonia.
+Global Government Fintech can today unveil a further eight speakers who are joining the government fintech pioneers already confirmed to be taking to the stage in Estonia.

 The one-day event includes keynote speeches and five panel sessions, with the overall day split into two themes: ‘How can governments help fintech?’ (the morning sessions) and ‘How can fintech help governments?’ (the afternoon sessions).

 Euan Slack, who is responsible for the development and adoption of digital tools within the UK Cabinet Office’s Government Grants Management Function, and Aleksejs Čekalovs, senior expert in Latvia’s Ministry of Finance’s EU funds audit department, will be joining the ‘How can fintech help governments tackle fraud, error and debt?’ panel session.

 Jerome Bryssinck, director of government solutions at newly confirmed event partner Quantexa, will join the same panel alongside fellow private-sector representative Valentina Ion, director of strategy, public finance and industry at Microsoft.